Zaubrik/portal/README.md

 ##### catch

-The passed `Handlers` will be executed when an exception has been thrown.
+The passed `Handlers` will be executed when an exception has been thrown which is **not** a `Response` object.
+In this way a thrown `Response` object can shortcut the execution order directly to the `finally` handlers.

 ```ts
 app.catch((ctx) => new Response("Something went wrong", { status: 500 }));